ejmorrison16/bruin_racing_website/README.md

 # Installation

-Before running things, you need to install the Pelican libraries and set up your environment.
+Before running commands, you need to install the Pelican libraries and set up your environment.

 # Set up pelican